Florida still stands as a big prize in presidential race

 Recently, Republicans have won close statewide elections, but an increase in Hispanic voter registration, along with surging vote-by-mail ballots being returned by Democrats, has given Democrats reason to believe they can turn the state blue.

-“The vice president wants to make sure his message is heard loud and clear and the best way to do it is be in state and engaging voters directly,” Ulvert says.
+"The vice president wants to make sure his message is heard loud and clear, and the best way to do it is be in state and engaging voters directly," Ulvert said.

-Republicans, according to Feaman, prefer to vote in person on election day and he says President Trump has a personal interest to win Florida.
+Republicans, according to Feaman, prefer to vote in person on Election Day.
+He said Trump has a personal interest to win Florida.

-“Florida is important to him he loves Florida he’s now made it his full time home, so yes, he wants to win his home state,” Feaman says.
+"Florida is important to him," Feaman said.
+"He loves Florida.
+He's now made it his full time home, so, yes, he wants to win his home state."

 Scripps Only Content 2020